How to Teach English to Adults

 Teaching English to young learners is one thing, but how to teach English to adults is another thing entirely.

-Teaching English as a Foreign Language is a very varied field, which many people don’t realise.
-When prospective teachers think about teaching English as a Foreign Language, they imagine being in a foreign country where nobody speaks English, and they imagine teaching children.
+Teaching English as a foreign language (TEFL) is a very varied field, which many people don’t realise.
+When prospective teachers think about teaching English as a foreign language, they imagine being in a foreign country where nobody speaks English, and they imagine teaching children.
 Now this situation is very common and probably does account for a large portion of TEFL situations, but it most certainly is not the only one.
 In fact, many TEFL jobs can be found in English-speaking countries and these, for the most part, involve teaching adults.

 This is because your students could be students preparing to study at an English-medium university, they could be immigrants who have come to this country to work or they could be businesspeople who have been sent abroad to study English for their work.
 As you can imagine, this is a massive market and with countries becoming more diverse and business becoming more global, this is only set to expand even more.

-Always be yourself.
 Teaching adults is teaching your peers, so it doesn’t make sense to be anyone other than yourself.
-You do not need to pretend to know everything and your students certainly won’t expect you to.
-Your learners will appreciate you’re authenticity and once everyone gets to know one another, your lessons can become much more relaxed, personal and enjoyable.
+You don’t need to pretend to know everything and your students certainly won’t expect you to.
+Your learners will appreciate your authenticity and once everyone gets to know one another, your lessons can become much more relaxed, personal and enjoyable.

 Adult learners can bring a wealth of knowledge into the classroom.
 Learn to use this knowledge to make your lessons more interesting and enjoyable.
 Adults have a natural curiosity which means they are interested in finding out about their classmates and they enjoy sharing knowledge and experiences.